programminghistorian/ph-submissions/en/lessons/displaying-a-georeferenced-map-in-storymap-js.md

 {% include figure.html filename="make_storymapjs.png" caption="Story Map JS: Make a StoryMap." %}

-You will be prompted to login with a google account.
+You will be prompted to login with a Google account.
 If you don’t have one, you can create one at [gmail.com](http://gmail.com).

 {% include figure.html filename="gmail_signin.png" caption="StoryMap JS: Sign in with Google." %}